How to fix air duct sealing

 Frequently Asked Questions

-How often should I inspect and reseal my air ducts?
+How often should I check and reseal my air ducts?

-It's recommended to inspect and reseal your air ducts every 2-3 years, or anytime you notice visible gaps or air leaks.
+It's generally recommended to inspect and reseal your air ducts every 2-3 years, or anytime you notice a decrease in HVAC efficiency or air flow.

 Connect with certified professionals in your area